mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 end
 ```

-Notice now that the partial is given the _@style_ as a variable!
+Notice now that the partial is given the _style_ as a variable!

-Now when a style name is clicked, the list of styles is replaced with the details of a particular style.
+Now when a style name is clicked, the list of styles is **replaced** with the details of a particular style.

 #### Targetting a different frame